SolarArbiter/SolarArbiter.github.io/usecases.md

 ### Framework User and Framework Administrator {#users}
 {: .anchor}

 A _framework user_ is an individual or organization that uses the capabilities of Solar Forecast Arbiter to evaluate and analyze forecasts.
-A framework user can be a _forecast provider_ (one who creates a forecast), a _forecast user_ (one using a forecast for a defined purpose), researchers and others.
+A framework user can be a _forecast provider_ (one who creates a forecast), a _forecast user_ (one using a forecast for a defined purpose), researchers, and others.

 The _framework administrator_ operates Solar Forecast Arbiter, ensures data security and anonymity, establishes standards for forecast evaluation, and provides benchmark forecasts.